 Also in season four, Michael Huisman will be taking over the role of Daario Naharis from Ed Skrein, who left to star in Transporter 4.

 Dean-Charles Chapman takes over the role of Tommen Baratheon from Callum Wharry, making for a rare case of an actor being both The Other Darrin and You Look Familiar (as Chapman previously portrayed Martyn Lannister, a character with a comparatively small part).

-Both Beric Dondarrion and Selyse Baratheon appear briefly long before their characters are fully integrated to the series's cast.
+Rorge, Biter, Beric Dondarrion and Selyse Baratheon appear briefly as extras long before their characters are fully integrated to the series's cast.
 In both cases, their actors were re-cast.
 Also, Steve Blount portrayed a one-line-wonder character who was never addressed on screen but credited by HBO as "Rickard Karstark".
 John Stahl, who looks nothing like Blount and was given different make-up, took over the character in the second season.

 Cadfael had a different actor play Hugh Beringar in each of its three seasons: Sean Pertwee, Eoin McCarthy, and Anthony Green.
 Derek Jacobi says he naturally has a favorite of the three but won't say who.

 The television adaptation of The Aldrich Family, which ran from 1949 to 1953, had so many cast changes that each season featured an almost entirely new central cast.
 In all, fourteen different actors and actresses were rotated in and out of four of the five major roles: